w796933/firewall-api/README.md

 to manage IPv4 and IPv6
 ipsets and iptables rules.

-Please see design notes and diagrams in tests directories.
+See per-app design notes and diagrams for more info.